JamesLavin/recursive_selective_match/README.md

 # RecursiveSelectiveMatch

-RecursiveSelectiveMatch is an Elixir library application enabling testing of deeply nested Elixir data structures while selectively ignoring irrelevant data elements and data structure subtrees you wish to exclude from your matching (like primary & foreign key IDs, timestamps, and 3rd-party IDs) or testing just values' datatypes using any of the following:
+RecursiveSelectiveMatch is an Elixir library application enabling testing of deeply nested Elixir data structures.
+It includes several powerful features:

+1) It selectively ignores irrelevant data elements and data structure subtrees you wish to exclude from your matching (like primary & foreign key IDs, timestamps, and 3rd-party IDs), so you can specify what must match and ignore everything else
+2) By default, it allows testing actual structs with expected maps, but you can enable :strict_struct_matching
+3) By default, it requires that keys be of the same type, but you can ignore differences between string and atom keys by enabling :standardize_keys
+4) Rather than testing only values, you can also test values' datatypes using any of the following:
     * :anything
     * :any_list
     * :any_map
     * :any_tuple
     * :any_integer
     * :any_binary
     * :any_atom
     * :any_boolean
     * :any_struct
+5) Rather than test only values, you can test against arbitrary anonymous functions, for example: `fname: &(Regex.match?(~r/[A-Z][a-z]{2,}/,&1))`

+RecursiveSelectiveMatch currently provides two functions:

+1) `matches?(expected, actual, opts \\ %{})`
+2) `includes?(expected, actual_list, opts \\ %{})`.

+Most of this documentation covers `matches?(expected, actual, opts \\ %{})`, which is for matching entire data structures.

+`includes?(expected, actual_list, opts \\ %{})` is similar but used to test whether `expected` matches _any list item_ inside the list `actual_list`.

-For example, imagine you have a function that returns a nested data structure like this:
+For example, imagine you want to test a function that returns a nested data structure like this:

     %{
       players: [